valchkou/cassandra-driver-mapping/README.md

 	```
    	CREATE TABLE IF NOT EXISTS ks.entity (id uuid, cats list<text>, dogs set<timestamp>, pets map<text, varint>,  PRIMARY KEY(id))
 	```
-Collections must have generic type defined.
-Only java.util.List, Map and Set are allowed.
 For more info on collections please refer [Datastax Using Collection] (http://www.datastax.com/documentation/cql/3.1/cql/cql_using/use_collections_c.html)

 <a name="collections_opt"/>